 Whether you like to get active in the sun or relax in the evening breeze, these exciting events have plenty to offer everyone.
 Community and cultural festivals keep important traditions alive, while the state’s unique and thrilling music festivals highlight talented artists from across the state.
 Rodeos and Fourth of July celebrations are just plain fun for the whole family, and summer’s food events will satisfy any appetite.

-Immerse yourself in the energy of Native American culture as over a thousand dancers and artists descend upon Oklahoma City during the Red Earth Native American Cultural Festival, an inspiring intertribal gathering held each year.
+Immerse yourself in the energy of Native American culture as over a thousand dancers and artists descend upon Shawnee during the Red Earth Native American Cultural Festival, an inspiring intertribal gathering held each year.
 You’ll get lost in the whirl of ceremonial feathers, beads and regalia as dancers from Northern and Southern tribes come together to compete in the prestigious dancing competition.
 The incredible variety of both traditional and contemporary artworks will astound as you move through the exhibits featuring some of today’s most celebrated Native American artists.

 Bring a little bit of class and a whole lot of fun to your summer with a visit to the OK Mozart Festival in Bartlesville.
 This prestigious event brings together a wide variety of talented classical musicians as well as excellent jazz, pops and Broadway artists.
 Great food, fascinating lectures and a variety of children’s activities make OK Mozart a fun, exciting event you don’t want to miss.